• twitter-icon

 Also, such unbilled revenue will not be included in the turnover of FY 2018-19 because it is not mentioned in GSTR 9 filed by the taxpayer.

-Clause 5I – Advances on which GST is not been paid shall be declared here
+Clause 5I – Advances on which GST has not been paid shall be declared here

 Clause 5J – Credit Notes accounted in financial statements but are Non-GST shall be declared here

-The clause is for the credit notes accounted in the audited financial statements but are not permissible under Section 34 of the CGST Act.
-These Non-GST Credit Notes which will reduce the turnover value shall be declared under Clause 5J.
-In Short, these Non-GST credit notes will reduce the turnover but is also not filed in the GST returns.
+The clause is for the credit notes accounted in the audited financial statements, but are not permissible under Section 34 of the CGST Act.
+These Non-GST Credit Notes, which will reduce the turnover value, shall be declared under Clause 5J.
+In Short, these non-GST credit notes will reduce the turnover but are also not filed in the GST returns.

 Clause 5K – Supply of value from SEZ to DTA shall be declared here

 The clause is for the supply of values from SEZ (Special Economic Zones) to DTA (Department of Treasury and Accounts).
-DTA units are responsible to file a bill of entry for all such goods received from SEZ which will also be declared under clause 5K.
+DTA units are responsible for filing a bill of entry for all such goods received from SEZ, which will also be declared under clause 5K.
 Such supplies will not be mentioned in the GST returns of SEZ (as the imports are already mentioned by DTA).
-Such transactions will be recorded as ‘sale’ in the audited Financial Statements of SEZ but as they are not included in GST returns, they need to be deducted from the turnovers mentioned in the financial statements.
+Such transactions will be recorded as ‘sale’ in the audited Financial Statements of SEZ, but as they are not included in GST returns, they need to be deducted from the turnovers mentioned in the financial statements.

 Clause 5L – Turnovers of the taxpayers under the composition scheme shall be declared here